Pet Health & Communication

 I am an advocate for both you and your pet in body, mind, and health and wellness.

 The field of Veterinary Medicine has been relatively quick to recognize and utilize the beneficial properties of magnets.
 Horses, dogs and cats are animals often much beloved by humans and on whom we tend to spend a lot of money.
 They therefore often tend to receive the most developed forms of veterinary care.
 Horse owners have really taken to magnets because horses are vulnerable to aches and sprains.
 Experience has shown that horses respond very well to magnet therapy.
-Horse vets found that using magnets accelerated the healing process and in some cases allowed healing to happen when nothing else worked.
+Horse vets found that using magnets accelerated the balancing process and in some cases allowed balancing to happen when nothing else worked.
 Nowadays, these vets put magnets on horses any time there’s any kind of achiness, on arthritis, and on acute and chronic injuries, such as tendon and ligament injuries, muscle strains, fractures and laminitis.

 David’s mare came from the pasture with a lot of swelling especially in the right hind leg.
 The following day she was very lame on her left hind leg.
 He put small magnets on her legs and the injured leg bone, and the mare stood on her injured leg.
 3 hours later she was walking soundly.
 Magnets have been used on horses to treat asthma, anxiety, nerve damage, fatigue, and decreased well-being.
 It is harder to use magnets with dogs and cats because they tend to lick them off.
 If the vet puts a magnetic pad in the animal’s cage, the animal seems to be attracted to it and almost always chooses to lie on it.